 arrange the briefing.
 I would be happy to make sure that one is arranged for you.

 Questions of Councillor Colin Ross to Councillor Jackie Drayton (Cabinet Member for Children, Young People and Families)

-- 1. What targets have you set for the next financial year for the take up by two year olds in Sheffield of fifteen hours a week of fully funded childcare? - 2.
-What further work has been undertaken in identifying an alternative site for a merged Tinsley Junior and Infants School?
+What targets have you set for the next financial year for the take up by two year olds in Sheffield of fifteen hours a week of fully funded childcare?
 The target we are aiming for is to provide 2,300 places by January 2015 as Department for Education expectations are for us to work towards a "reasonable target" based on our places development and expected natural increase in the take-up of FEL.